0

 [body]

-http://mywebsite/my_midlet_folder/mymidlet.jad] mymidlet.jad [/a]
+[a href=http://mywebsite/my_midlet_folder/mymidlet.jad] mymidlet.jad [/a]

 [/body]